nightscout/nightscout.github.io/docs/vendors/azure/new_user_b.md

 </br>

-h) In Name write the variable name from the first column in Heroku
+h) In Name write the variable name from the first column in Heroku or the one in red with Railway
-Then, in the line below, Value, paste the value from the second column in Heroku.
+Then, in the line below, Value, paste the value from the second column in Heroku or the one in green with Railway.

 <img src="/vendors/azure/img/Azure38.png" width="300px" /></br>